 The clear parts are reasonably thin and clearer than they appear in the photo below.
 Frame lines are nicely distinct and should make masking and painting easy.
 See below.

 The decals are thin, glossy and well registered with minimal excess clear film.
 Marking are provided for five aircraft although some of them are from the same group but with different numbers.
-A fair amount of stencillings is provided.
+A fair amount of stencils markings are provided.
 These are printed by Cartograph, one of the premier decals printers in the world so I would expect no problems applying these.
 See Below.

 The instructions are printed on two small pages folded and stapled to create a small booklet with printing on seven pages.
 The front page has a brief history, the second a parts map, the first part of the third page has an icon chart and color call outs using color names only, the balance of the book is assembly steps.
 A separate page printed in color and folded to create four pages has the painting and decal information.
 The last page of this has a decal guide, a reference list and an Italian paint guide listing all the commonly used Italian colors with FS 595 numbers, Humbrol, Tamiya, Gunze, Model Master and Life Color equivalents.
 A very handy guide to have, don't toss this when the kit is finished !